The Civil Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.

 - Be productive in the civil engineering profession and/or other professional fields;

-- Uphold the code of ethics of the profession and be cognizant of social equity and sustainability issues
+- Uphold the code of ethics of the profession and actively work towards promoting social equity and sustainability issues;

-- Be involved with professional organizations in civil engineering and/or other related fields
+- Be actively engaged with professional organizations in civil engineering and/or other related fields;

-- Exhibit leadership in civil engineering and/or other related fields
+- And Exhibit leadership in civil engineering and/or other related fields.

 To accomplish these program educational objectives, analysis and design courses in the fields of environmental, geotechnical, hydraulic, structural, and water resources engineering are offered in addition to preparatory courses in oral and written communications, mathematics, sciences, and basic mechanics.
 A broad base of theory and design is provided along with discussion of current issues and practices of the profession.
 Through class assignments, students will become proficient in the use of computers and pertinent software, spreadsheets, presentations, drawing, and geographical information system (GIS) programs.
 Integrated with these courses is the University core curriculum.

 Graduates of the LMU Civil Engineering Program will have: